-- The single long handle of the mandarin wok gives it the ability to flip food and stir-frying while the Cantonese wok has two small handles and thus cannot flip.
+- The single long handle of the mandarin wok allows it to flip food and stir-frying, while the Cantonese wok has two small handles and thus cannot flip.

 - The mandarin wok is deeper than the Cantonese woke which helps it prevent pouring during the flip.

 - The Cantonese wok has two small U-shaped handles made of cast iron, while the mandarin wok has a single long handle made of wood inserted into steel or bamboo.